zmedelis/bosquet/README.md

 - resolves *dependencies* between prompts
 - produces AI *completions*

-This section fill show how to use it.
+The following section will show how to use it.

 ## Simple single template case